sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - commands at the local machine

-- Make sure to clean up the local databases using the following commands which is described in the "distributed system lab"
+- You can clean up the local databases using the following commands which is described in the "distributed system lab".
+  Otherwise, create a new user will result in duplicate key, which is OK.

 ```
 mysql -uroot < databases/create_databases.sql
 ./gradlew devMigrate testMigrate
-./gradlew clean build
 ```

 ```